Full Menu

 CPP provides children with and without disabilities the opportunity to participate in an engaging and inclusive preschool program.

-Spaces are limited.
+PreK program applications are open November 10th- January 16th at 4 PM.
 Learn about the application process and required documents.

 • 25 hours a week